open-education-hub/oer-template/content/chapters/template-chapter/lab/README.md

 ### Practice: Baby steps

 We recommend that for practice, you add a subsection for the exercises.
-This will make it so you can delimit the exercises from the lab's text proper.
+This will make it so you can delimit the exercises from the lab's text.

 1. You can number the exercises as such
 And have the text roll over to the next line.

-2. This is a second numbered exercise
+1. This is a second numbered exercise

 **Be careful!**
 You can even link to other chapters internally [like this](./quiz/template-question.md)